AxisCommunications/docker-acap/README.md

 - Restart the device.
 - Install the rootless Docker ACAP application.

-### Securing the Docker ACAP Application using TLS
+### Using TLS to secure the Docker ACAP application

 The Docker ACAP application can be run either unsecured or in TLS mode.
 The application uses TLS as default.
 Use the "Use TLS" dropdown in the web interface to switch